pbom-dev/OSCAR/content/docs/technique.md

 ### mitigations

 **Type:** array\
-**Description:** A list of all refmitigation methods associated with the technique itself.
+**Description:** A list of all mitigation methods associated with the technique itself.
 Alternativaly it can be replaced with a string - for example: if there aren't any effective mitigation methods.\m
 **Field requirement:** <span style="color:#39B55B; background-color:#EBF7EE;">Optional</span>

 **Sample Response:**